The-Wrench/Mobius-XR/README.md

 # Mobius
-The XR-Linux distro based on Debian
+The XR-Linux distro for VR headsets!